E-Collar & Off-Leash Dog Training in Knoxville, TN

 Aggression Programs ($1,100–$3,500) — E-collar used for safe behavior interrupts at distance during aggression work.
 Essential for safety during behavior modification.

-Not ready for e-collar?
+Prefer no e-collar?
 Our AKC S.T.A.R.
 Puppy program ($400) and Basic Marker Mastery use positive reinforcement only — no e-collar required.
+See full pricing →

 E-Collar Training Questions Answered

 No. At working levels (typically 5 to 15 out of 100), the stimulation is a mild sensation that gets the dog's attention without causing pain.
-Most humans cannot feel the lower levels at all.
-The e-collar is never used as punishment.
-It is a communication tool that the dog learns to respond to, similar to how a tap on the shoulder gets your attention without hurting you.
+Most humans cannot feel the lower levels.
+The e-collar is never used as punishment — it is a communication tool the dog learns to respond to, similar to a tap on the shoulder.

 Off Leash K9 Training does not use e-collars on puppies under 5 months old.
-Puppies younger than 5 months learn through our AKC S.T.A.R.
+Younger puppies learn through our AKC S.T.A.R.
 Puppy program using positive reinforcement, marker training, and gentle guidance.
 E-collar training begins only when the dog is developmentally ready and has already learned commands through rewards.

-The goal is to fade the e-collar over time.
+No — the goal is to fade the e-collar over time.
 Most graduated dogs respond to voice commands alone in familiar environments.
-The collar becomes a backup for high-distraction or unfamiliar situations.
-Many owners keep the collar on during hikes, lake trips, or new environments as a safety net, similar to wearing a seatbelt.
-Some dogs rarely need it after the first few months.
+The collar becomes a backup for high-distraction or unfamiliar situations, similar to wearing a seatbelt.
+Many dogs rarely need it after the first few months.

 No. Every obedience program at Off Leash K9 Training Knoxville includes a professional-grade e-collar and 15-foot training leash at no additional cost.
 The e-collar has a 2-year manufacturer warranty, is waterproof, and has a range of 3/4 mile.
-You keep the equipment after training is complete.
+You keep the equipment after training.

 Yes.
-The e-collar is an essential safety tool for aggressive dog training because it allows the trainer to interrupt aggressive responses and redirect behavior from a safe distance.
-This is critical when working with dogs that have bite histories or severe reactivity.
-The e-collar provides immediate, clear communication without requiring physical confrontation.
+The e-collar is an essential safety tool for aggressive dog training because it lets the trainer interrupt aggressive responses and redirect behavior from a safe distance — critical with dogs that have bite histories or severe reactivity.
+It provides immediate, clear communication without physical confrontation.
 Our aggression programs start at $1,100.
 Call (865) 383-3647.

-Watch our 1,500+ before-and-after videos or call for a free consultation to discuss how e-collar training would work for your dog.
+Watch our 1,500+ before-and-after videos or call for a free consultation to discuss how e-collar training would work for your dog in Knoxville.